NamitaMalik/Fetching-Data-in-Angular2/README.md

 We should note that the above **Observable** is a **cold observable**.
 So one has to **subscribe** to it.

-Now, let's move back to the `PostsListsComponent` and complete our pending stuff:
+Now, let's move back to the `PostListsComponent` and complete our pending stuff:

 1. We will first add definition part to our `getPosts()` function:
     ```TypeScript
     getPosts() {
-        this._postsDataService.getData()
+        this._postService.getData()
             .subscribe(
-                posts => this.postsData=posts,
+                posts => this.post=posts,
                 error =>  this.errorMessage = <any>error);
     }
     ```